jane-gray/analysisR/README.md

-# Analysis Using R for Social Scientist
+# Data Analysis Using R for Social Scientist

 ### This respiretory contains data analysis methodology using R for social scientist from beginning to advanced level.